Golf as a Business Tool

 What Happens During Those Hours?

-- Initial small talk fades quickly
+- Initial small talk fades quickly.

 - Real opinions start to surface